MLKaufman/py-enhancer-scanner/README.md

 - Auto creates primers for amplification of identified region products with optional Gibson Assembly overhangs
 - Generates plots describing the identified sequences
 - Output of bed file for anotations
 - Output all results to CSV file
 - TODO: Output of sequences and annotations to genbank file for import into sequence analysis tools
-- TODO: Remove access of bigwig files
+- TODO: Remote access of bigwig files
 ---
 ## Installation